AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-not, Epiphanius, to insult the memory of one who ended his life piously long ago; nor dare I be guilty of so impious an act, as that of condemning what our predecessors by no means rejected; and especially when I know of no evil doctrine contained in Origen\'s books. \* \* \* Those who attempt to fix a stigma on these writings are unconsciously casting a dishonor upon the sacred volume whence their principles are drawn.\' Such was the reply which Theotinus, a prelate, eminent for his piety and rectitude of life, made to Epiphanius.\" In the next chapter (xiii), Socrates states that only worthless characters decried Origen.
+not, Epiphanius, to insult the memory of one who ended his life piously long ago; nor dare I be guilty of so impious an act, as that of condemning what our predecessors by no means rejected; and especially when I know of no evil doctrine contained in Origen\'s books....
+Those who attempt to fix a stigma on these writings are unconsciously casting a dishonor upon the sacred volume whence their principles are drawn.\' Such was the reply which Theotinus, a prelate, eminent for his piety and rectitude of life, made to Epiphanius.\" In the next chapter (xiii), Socrates states that only worthless characters decried Origen.
+Among them he mentions Methodius, Eustathius, Apollinaris and Theophilus, as
-Among them he mentions Methodius, Eustathius, Apollinaris and Theophilus, as \"four revilers,\" whose \"censure was his commendation.\" Socrates was born about AD 380, and his book continues Eusebius\'s history to AD 445, and he records what he received from those who knew the facts.
+\"four revilers,\" whose \"censure was his commendation.\" Socrates was born about AD 380, and his book continues Eusebius\'s history to AD 445, and he records what he received from those who knew the facts.
 This makes it clear that while Origen\'s views were rejected by some, they were in good repute by the most and the best, two hundred years after his death.

 Even Augustine admits that \"some, nay, very many\" (*nonnulli, quam plurimi*), pity with human feeling, the everlasting punishment of the